 Optional Practical Training (OPT) is one type of work permission available to eligible F-1 students.
 It allows you to be employed in a job related to your major for up to 12 months at each education level – Bachelor's, Master's, and PhD –before graduation (pre-completion OPT), after graduation (post-completion OPT), or a combination thereof.
 Complex rules and guidelines dictate your eligbibiliy for OPT.
 Carefully review this information and then contact your GEO International Student Advisor at least 3-4 months before the desired start-date of your employment.

 Eligibility for OPT

 Previous work impacts your eligibility for OPT in the following ways:

-Academic Training (AT) is work authorization that allows J-1 students to work in the USA in a job or internship related to their field of study.
-This authorization requires approval by both SEU or ISEP and the student's home university.
-While AT can be done during or after you finish your exchange program, GEO recommends that you not start any employment on AT until you have been in the U.S for at least 2 months.
+Academic Training (AT) is work authorization that allows J-1 students to work in the U.S. in a job or internship related to their field of study.
+This authorization requires approval by either SEU or ISEP and by the student's home university.
+While AT can be done during or after you finish your exchange program, GEO recommends you not start any employment on AT until you have been in the U.S for at least two months.